AVmodelling/oscillation-dynamics-training/README.md

 Output: You should see a subfolder entitled: LSTM training_data.
 This folder should contain XXXX data.

 <h5>•	Step-4: Run ‘Module 2 – pre-train model’ from your project folder.
+<h6>Within the code, you will see a variable entitled 'working_folder'.
+Please change this path to reflect your designated project folder.
 <h6>Output: You should see a subfolder entitled: Pre-trained_Model.
 This folder contains the pre-trained model state dictionary.

 <h5>•	Step-5: Run ‘Module 3 – ODT train model’ your project folder.
+<h6>Within the code, you will see a variable entitled 'working_folder'.
+Please change this path to reflect your designated project folder.
 <h6>Output: You should see a subfolder entitled: ODT_Model.
 This folder contains the ODT model state dictionary.

 <h5>•	Step-6: Run ‘Module 4 - simulate vehicle trajectories ’ your project folder.
+<h6>Within the code, you will see a variable entitled 'working_folder'.
+Please change this path to reflect your designated project folder.
 <h6>Output: A sub-folder entitled: Simulated Trajectories should appear.
 This folder contains two CSV files.
 One for each model's simulated trajectories.

 <h5>•	Step-7: Run ‘Module 5 – results’ your project folder.
+<h6>Within the code, you will see a variable entitled 'working_folder'.
+Please change this path to reflect your designated project folder.
 <h6>Output: XXX data

 <h4>Results explanation: